Universality of excited three-body bound states in one dimension: Introduction

 \section{Introduction}

 Already relatively simple few-body systems, like a configuration of three pairwise interacting identical bosons in three dimensions, display rich features as the Efimov effect \cite{Efimov1970,Efimov1971}.
-This is the emergence of an infinite series of universal three-body bound states provided the pair-interaction is on $s$-wave resonance.
+This is the emergence of an infinite series of universal three-body bound states provided there are at least two $s$-wave resonant pair-interactions.
 Here, universality means that the three-body states are independent of the details of the two-body interaction \cite{Naidon2017,Braaten2006}.
-The Efimov effect can be enhanced by considering a two-component three-body system with a large mass ratio between the two species \cite{Efimov1973,Pires2014,Tung2014}.
-The existence of these Efimov states is strongly restricted to particular values of the total angular momentum \cite{Endo2011,Kartavtsev2007}, the dimension of space \cite{Nielsen2001,Pricoupenko2010,Rosa2018}, and the symmetry of the underlying two-body resonance \cite{Nishida2013,Efremov2013,Zhu2013}, including combinations thereof.
+The Efimov effect is enhanced in a two-component three-body system with a large mass ratio between the two species \cite{Efimov1973,Pires2014,Tung2014}.
+The existence of these Efimov states is strongly restricted to particular values of the total angular momentum \cite{Endo2011,Kartavtsev2007}, the dimension of space \cite{Nielsen2001,Pricoupenko2010,Rosa2018}, and the symmetry of the weakly-bound (or virtual) two-body state \cite{Nishida2013,Efremov2013,Zhu2013}, including combinations thereof.
 Changing any of these properties of the system may prohibit the Efimov effect, however there can still be universal three-body bound states \cite{Kartavtsev2007,Kartavtsev2008,Pricoupenko2010,Efremov2013}.

-Recently, we have proven universality \cite{Happ2019} in a heavy-heavy-light three-body system, which is confined to one dimension.
-The universality requires the heavy-light interactions to be tuned towards the ground-state resonance, that is the binding energy of the ground state approaches zero.
+Recently, we have proven universality \cite{Happ2019} in a heavy-heavy-light three-body system, which is confined to one dimension (1D).
+The universality requires the heavy-light interactions to be tuned towards the ground-state threshold, that is the binding energy of the ground state approaches zero.
 Indeed, in this limit the three-body binding energies and wave functions for arbitrary short-range two-body interactions converge to the respective ones found for the zero-range interaction.